xd009642/streamer-template/doc/02_audio_decoding.md

 the output!
 Think about whether you'll be increasing or decreasing the sample rate and how your resampler works.

+Wait what are aliasing effects?
+Oh right I just threw that term in there didn't
+I. Aliasing is when high frequencies are undersampled and low frequencies produced.
+Visually this is what happens when you see a video of a car driving and the wheels appear to go backwards, or the helicopter videos where the propellers appear to be stationary.
+In resampling, we can sometimes see high frequency noise turn into lower frequency signal, and the effects/impact of that can differ depending on the algorithm.

-Looking at Rubato our available types of resamplers are:
+With that diversion done, looking at Rubato our available types of resamplers are:

 * "Fast"
 * Sinc